Protests in Canada against the Sri Lankan civil war: Queen's Park rally

 Toronto's Sinhalese community set up a counter-demonstration, condemning the Tamil protesters.
-The anti-LTTE protesters flew a private airplane with a banner attached to it reading "Protect Canada – Stop the Tamil Tigers", circling Queen's Park for some time.
+The counter-protesters flew a private airplane with a banner attached to it reading "Protect Canada – Stop the Tamil Tigers", circling Queen's Park for some time.
+In May 2009, a Sinhala-Buddhist temple in Scarborough was set on fire, allegedly by LTTE supporters, and a worshipper claimed that the incident was part of a global pattern of violence against Sinhalese wherever there were mass Tamil demonstrations.
+However, a Tamil protest leader denied that anyone in her community would resort to such action.

 Post-civil war

 After the march from Queen's Park, protests continued in front of the Consulate of the United States in Toronto, even after Sri Lankan president Mahinda Rajapakse declared a victory over the LTTE on 17 May, which officially marked the end of the Sri Lankan Civil War.
-Post-civil war, the goal of the protests were to ensure peace and better treatment of Tamil civilians and investigate war crimes by the Government of Sri Lanka.
+Post-civil war, the goal of the protests was to ensure peace and better treatment of Tamil civilians and investigate war crimes by the Government of Sri Lanka.
 Protests also continuously happened in front of the Consulate of the United States in Montreal.
 Protesters held non-stop protests, urging Stephen Harper, who had not yet given any remarks on protests, to make a statement on the issue and request immediate humanitarian aid to be sent to the island nation.
 The Canadian Tamil Congress urged the European Union for a unanimous investigation of war crimes.
 Canada's Minister of Foreign Affairs Lawrence Cannon reflected by announcing that "Canada would work with the United States helping the United Nations deliver humanitarian aid to Sri Lanka."
 In the meantime, Toronto's Sinhalese community continued to hold counter-Tamil protests, claiming that they were in danger by the LTTE.

 Throughout the remainder of 2009, the protests continued but became smaller as attendance decreased to about two dozen at most, happening only in front of the Consulate of the United States on University Avenue, and only during the daytime.
 On the 150th day, petitions were given out to protesters to sign, as they were in many other Tamil diaspora demonstrations around the world, and given to a guard at the Consulate of the United States.
 As of 13 October, the protest had reached its 173rd day.